top of page

 The value of a business's assets is shown on the balance sheet

-The value of the balance sheet must accurately reflect the asset's worth.
-In accounting, if depreciation was not used, the assets would always show at cost price, no matter how old they were.
+The value on the balance sheet must accurately reflect the asset's worth.
+In accounting, if depreciation is not used, the assets will always show at cost price, no matter how old they are.
 This would not be accurate.
 Depreciation is used to bring down the value of the assets in the accounts in line with their actual value.

 Which assets are depreciated?